 March has been a fantastic month for all fitness fans, with several exciting developments happening around the world.
 From national to international competitions, new records, and stunning performances, we've collected some of the most notable news from the month.
 So, grab a protein shake and get ready for our March Digest!

-86-Year-Old Breaks National and World Record In Deadlift
+86-Year-Old Breaks National and World Record in Deadlift

 Pavlo Nakonechnyy Withdraws From 2023 Europe's Strongest Man